ChildMindInstitute/mindlogger-backend/README.rst

 5. When you're finished

-   1. kill Girder for Mindlogger,
+   1. kill Girder for MindLogger,

       ``<Ctrl>`` + ``c``